-Charles van Commenee is a world leading coaching expert and the former Head of UK Athletics who led Team GB to Olympic success at London 2012.
+Charles van Commenee is a world leading coaching expert and the former Head of UK Athletics who led Team GB to Olympic success at the London 2012 Olympics.
 Here Charles draws on his experiences and outlines his top 3 teamwork tactics that will help lead you and your teams to achieve a high-performance culture in your organisation.

 It has to be clear what the team values are and the behaviours needed to support them.
 A team value like discipline for instance, or openness, or honesty – what do these values actually mean in terms of required behaviours?
 Everybody needs to understand the shared values of the team, it gives the team identity, which is very important, especially for newcomers.
 It’s very difficult to change values from one day to the next and live accordingly.
 But for newcomers, having values in place makes it much easier.